 7. Leafy Greens

-Leafy greens such as spinach, kale and fenugreek leaves are high in vitamin K and hence you should consume them when your platelet count hits the bottom.
-During an injury, the body activates proteins to stimulate formation of blood clots and stop the bleeding.
-These proteins depend upon the vitamin K for activation without which the clotting of blood is not possible.
-That is why, when the blood platelets are low, you must increase your consumption of leafy greens, especially kale as it contains high amount of vitamin K (1 cup chopped kale is equal to 547 micrograms vitamin K).
-Vegetable oil and parsley are also good sources of vitamin K.
+During an injury, the body activates proteins to stimulate the formation of blood clots and stop the bleeding.
+These proteins depend on vitamin K for activation, without which the clotting of blood is not possible.
+That is why when the blood platelets are low, you must increase your consumption of leafy greens, especially kale as it contains a high amount of vitamin K (1 cup chopped kale contains 547 micrograms of vitamin K).

 8. Indian Gooseberries

 Indian gooseberries, popularly known as amla, are considered effective in increasing the production of blood platelets and boosting the immune system.
 Although the studies are limited, anecdotal evidence suggests that the use of amla juice may help improve platelet function in people affected with dengue fever.
 Moreover, amla intake showed stepwise improvement in platelet aggregation (12).